-We picture hateful words, deeds and actions being stopped by a hands distributing fresh food, smiles given from neighbor to neighbor, and a lessened urge to fight over facts – an “I’m sorry, I misunderstood,” has more power than a righteous a diet of bullet points or concordance references.
+We picture hands distributing fresh food, smiles given from neighbor to neighbor, and a lessened urge to fight over facts – we replace hate with kind words, deeds, and actions.
+When necessary, we say: “I’m sorry, I misunderstood,” which has more power than a righteous diet of bullet points or concordance references.

-Likewise, knowing who has a canoe in a flood is no use if you don't know a neighbor with paddles.
-Locating the pharmacy doesn't help get medicine to Aunt Martha in a crisis, unless you have the skills to find the person with the keys to the door.
+Likewise, we prepare for the unknown by talking to one another because knowing who has a canoe in a flood is no use if you don't know a neighbor with paddles.
+Locating the pharmacy doesn't help get medicine to Aunt Martha in a crisis, unless you find the person with the keys to the door.
 Our process for building community resilience prescribes values of perseverance and kindness.

 Uniting on common ground is a powerful driver of change, but division is a forceful multiplier of fear and anger.

-We seek to fill the divides in our country by building bridges across the many chasms that exist between science and faith.
+We seek members, congregations, and researchers to fill the divides in our country by building bridges across the many chasms that exist between science and faith.
 As advocates for a constructive, non-adversarial, dialogue between science and faith, we believe this tolerance transcends to other aspects of equity throughout culture, and this constructive communication will naturally transfer once the techniques are learned.

 Our work is democratic, respectful, and conversation based.